 Exploring the house

-From March visitors to the mansion will be able to explore the ground floor rooms at their own pace, discovering the story of the two brothers.
+Visitors can explore the ground floor rooms at their own pace, discovering the story of the two brothers.
 Admiral Anson and his circumnavigation of the globe aboard his ship the centurion and his capture of a Spanish treasure galleon, which ultimately funded much of the Shugborough Estate.

 Visit the Room of Imaginary Landscapes and learn more about Thomas Anson’s architectural plans for ‘Arcadia’ and ‘A Perfect Paradise’ throughout the house and grounds, and how he achieved this through the Dall paintings displayed in the room.
 Nicholas Dall was invited at the time to paint views of the house and its grounds, which show Thomas Anson’s passion for Greek revival through the eight monuments in the parkland that he commissioned his friend James Stuart to build.